-(Note: A \ means that this will be included in the course.)
+(Note: A means that this must be included in the course.)

-- 1) reading: (1) Eves or some other general history on mathematics (2) at least 2 books of Euclid's Elements - 2) term paper: this paper is to be at least 80% mathematics and the rest history.
-The purpose of the paper is to have the student dig in and learn a certain portion of mathematics well, and then present it. - 3) lecture topics (most probable): At least one will be explored thoroughly
+- 1) reading: (1) Eves of some other general history on mathematics (2) at least 2 books of Euclid's Elements - 2) term paper: This paper is to be at least 80% mathematics and the rest history.
+The purpose of the paper is to have the student dig in and learn a certain portion of mathematics well, and then present it. - 3) lecture topics (most probable): at least one will be explored thoroughly counting and the abacus general solution of the polynomial equation irrational numbers astronomy and its effect on the development of math Cantor theory conic sections calculus the parallel postulate and non-Euclidean geometry Euclid's Elements axiomatics